 Cloud-native applications are designed to deliver business value like rapidly incorporating user feedback for continuous improvement.
-Cloud-native app development speeds up the process of building new applications, optimizing existing ones, and connecting them all.
+App development using this technology speeds up the process of building new applications, optimizing existing ones, and connecting them all.
 Cloud-native app development delivers apps that users want at the pace a business needs.

 - Shifting applications to cloud is not a binary decision.